 Second, the government did not disclose its knowledge of Eleby's extensive PCP use.
-At trial, she testified that she smoked PCP on October 1, but never before or since.
-Goren and other members of the investigation and prose-
+At trial, she testified that she smoked PCP on October 1, but

 &lt;sup>17 Goren testified that he reviewed the homicide file relating to Davis's murder and determined that it was unrelated to her accusation of Blue in the Fuller case.